Advertisement

 The best Pete Dye courses, ranked

-In 1963, Pete Dye and his wife, Alice, toured the British Isles, studying the architecture of dozens of courses.
-The trip would become one of the most consequential in the history of golf course design, as when the Dyes returned, they designed Crooked Stick Golf Club in Indiana.
+In 1963, Pete Dye and his wife, Alice, toured the British Isles and studied the architecture of the region's great courses.
+The trip would have a profound influence on their philosophies around golf course design, and when the Dyes returned, they designed Crooked Stick Golf Club in Indiana.
 “Crooked Stick is where Pete Dye became Pete Dye,” Golf Digest Architecture Editor Derek Duncan writes.

 The Dye and Jack Nicklaus collaboration at Harbour Town in Hilton Head Island, S.C., followed a few years later, which gave Dye national attention for his dramatic concoction of deceptive corridors, wood railroad-tie water hazards and tiny greens on a flat piece of land.
 Dye continued to defy convention throughout his career, forging a bold style of architecture meant to intimidate the player, no more so than at the island green 17th at TPC Sawgrass.

-Based on scores from our 1,800 course-ranking panelists, we’ve ranked the best courses designed by Pete Dye.
-(Note: This is a ranking of U.S. courses only, so the Teeth of the Dog at Casa de Campo does not appear here.)
-Scroll on for the complete ranking, and be sure to click through to each individual course page for bonus photography and reviews from our course panelists.
-We also encourage you to leave your own ratings on the courses you’ve played … so you can make your case for why a course should be higher or lower on our rankings.
+Scroll on for the complete list of the best Pete Dye courses (note: this list includes only U.S. courses—Casa de Campo's Teeth of the Dog course would be among the best of Pete Dye).
+Be sure to click through to each individual course page for bonus photography and reviews from our course panelists.
+We also encourage you to leave your own ratings on the courses you’ve played … so you can make your case for why a course is worth playing or not.

 Explore our full review